Using Tailscale with your firewall

 Palo Alto Networks

-UniFi gateways
+UniFi Gateways

 In networks with UniFi security gateways, when threat detection is enabled, allow peer-to-peer traffic to ensure your tailnet nodes can connect to each other.
 In the UniFi gateway interface, navigate to Settings > Firewall & Security > Edit threat categories, and uncheck P2P.